Toronto Women's Bookstore

 The Toronto Women's Bookstore was the largest nonprofit, feminist bookstore in Canada, before its closure in November 2012.
-It was run and staffed primarily by women of color, and sold fiction, poetry and non-fiction by women writers to promote feminist and anti-oppression politics.
+It was run and staffed primarily by women of colour, and sold fiction, poetry and non-fiction by women writers to promote feminist and anti-oppression politics.

 History

 The bookstore informally began as a single shelf of books in a women's resource centre on Dupont Street in the early 1970s, and opened as a bookstore in 1973 at a site in Kensington Market, where it was associated with a feminist printing press and a self-defence collective.

 The bookstore was nearly destroyed on July 29, 1983, in an accidental firebombing which was actually intended to attack the neighbouring abortion clinic of Henry Morgentaler.
 The loss of merchandise, combined with a slow insurance settlement and delays in reopening put significant strain on the bookstore's finances.
 A Fire Sale, where the bookstore sold off merchandise damaged in the fire to supporters of its cause, provided enough capital for the bookstore to re-open at a new location, 73 Harbord St. An employee of the store at the time of its firebombing, Janine Fuller, later moved to Vancouver, where she became manager of Little Sister's Book and Art Emporium and attained prominence as one of Canada's most influential anti-censorship activists in the store's ongoing battles against Canada Customs.
 The store later suffered more moderate damage in a second firebombing attack on Morgentaler's clinic in May 1992.